 10.2 When you can end this Agreement without any reason.
 You may terminate

-this Agreement for any reason by closing your Profile by emailing us at
+this Agreement for any reason by closing your Profile by contacting Customer Service online or otherwise calling us at +3531800816808.

 10.3 Your Cooling Off Period.
 In addition to your other rights under our